MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

 Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
 Both apps feature the same functionality.
 First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/02-nlp-azure-openai** folder and expand the **CSharp** or **Python** folder depending on your language preference.
 Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
 2. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
-Then install the Azure AI Vision SDK package by running the appropriate command for your language preference:
+Then install the Azure OpenAI SDK package by running the appropriate command for your language preference:

     **C#**: